iamshivakhatri/movieholic/client/readme.md

 <!-- Make sure to check off completed functionality below -->
 - [✅] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
+- [✅] **The web app displays a title**
+- [✅] **The web app displays at least five list items, each with at least three attributes (such as title, text, and image url)**
+- [✅] **The user can click on each item in the list to see a detailed view of it, including all database fields**
+  - [✅] *Note: When showing this feature in the video walkthrough, please show the unique URL for each detailed view.
+We will not be able to give points if we cannot see the implementation*
+- [✅] **The web app serves an appropriate 404 page when no matching route is defined**
-- [] **The web app is connected to a PostgreSQL database, with an appropriately structured database table for the list items**
+- [✅] **The web app is appropriately styled using Picocss**
-- [] **The PostgreSQL database includes a table that matches the data displayed in the web app**
-- [✅] **NOTE: Your GIF or a screenshot added to the README must include a view of your Railway database that shows the contents of the table used by your app**

 The following **optional** features are implemented:

-- [ ] The user can search for items with a specific attribute
+- [✅] The web app displays items in a unique format, such as cards rather than lists

 The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!
+- [✅] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough

+**Note: please be sure to

 Here's a walkthrough of implemented required features:

 <img src='https://i.imgur.com/oHn8503.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 <!-- Replace this with whatever GIF tool you used! -->
 GIF created with LICEcap
 <!-- Recommended tools:
 [Kap](https://getkap.co/) for macOS
 [ScreenToGif](https://www.screentogif.com/) for Windows